gautemo/Gaute-Meek-Olsen/src/dev-blog/developer-blog-with-devto.md

 curl https://dev.to/api/articles/259798
 ```

-The [article.html](https://github.com/gautemo/blog-devto-backend/blob/master/article.html) file will have the elements for the cover image, title and article body.
+The [article.html](https://github.com/gautemo/blog-devto-backend/blob/master/article.html) file will have the elements for the cover image, title, and article body.

 ```html
 <article>